Thomas West, 3rd Baron De La Warr

-Thomas West, 3rd Baron De La Warr (/ˈdɛləwɛər/ DEL-ə-wair; 9 July 1577 – 7 June 1618), was an English merchant and politician, for whom the bay, the river, and, consequently, a Native American people and U.S. state, all later called "Delaware", were named.
-He was a member of the House of Lords from the death of his father in 1602 until his own death in 1618.
+Thomas West, 3rd Baron De La Warr (/ˈdɛləwɛər/ DEL-ə-wair; 9 July 1576 – 7 June 1618) was an English colonial administrator for whom the bay, the river, and, consequently, a Native American people and U.S. state, all later called "Delaware", were named.
+A member of the House of Lords, from the death of his father in 1602 until his own death in 1618, he served as the governor of Virginia from 1610 to 1611.

 There have been two creations of Baron De La Warr, and West came from the second.
-He was the son of Thomas West, 2nd Baron De La Warr, of Wherwell Abbey in Hampshire and Anne Knollys, daughter of Catherine Carey, Lady Knollys; making him a great-grandson of Mary Boleyn.
-He was born at Wherwell, Hampshire, England, and died at sea while travelling from England to the Colony of Virginia.
+He was the son of Thomas West, 2nd Baron De La Warr, of Wherwell Abbey in Hampshire, and Anne Knollys, daughter of Catherine Knollys; making him a great-grandson of Mary Boleyn, the sister of Anne Boleyn, the second wife of King Henry VIII.
+He was born at Wherwell, Hampshire, England, and died at sea while travelling from England to Virginia.
 Counting from the original creation of the title, West would be the 12th Baron.

-Early and family life
+Early life

 As the eldest son of the 2nd Baron De La Warr, Thomas West received his education at Queen's College, Oxford.
 He served in the English army under Robert Devereux, 2nd Earl of Essex, and, in 1601, was charged with supporting Essex's ill-fated insurrection against Queen Elizabeth I, but acquitted of those charges.
+He was a Member (MP) of the Parliament of England for Lymington in 1597.

 He succeeded his father as Baron De La Warr in 1602.
 It was said that he became a member of the Privy Council, but this has been disproved.
 In 1645 Dame Cicly petitioned the House of Lords to continue the pension that King James had granted her husband.
+There is only one supposedly contemporaneous portrait of Thomas, from 1605, but its authenticity has been questioned on the basis of the sitter's attire and physical attributes.